 Virtual TimeClock Overtime Features

-The process to setup and use Virtual TimeClock's overtime features can be understood in three general steps: (1) Creating overtime rules, (2) Assigning an overtime rule to a user, and (3) Understanding how regular and overtime hours are calculated and reported.
+The process to setup and use Virtual TimeClock's overtime features can be understood in three general steps: setting the workweek, creating overtime rules, and assigning overtime rules to employees.

 Virtual TimeClock Basic Edition supports one overtime rule with premium pay rates for multiple daily and weekly thresholds.
 Virtual TimeClock Pro and Network editions allow you to create an unlimited number of overtime rules.
 We've created three common overtime rules (Daily, Weekly, Daily & Weekly) that you can use or modify as needed.
 Learn how to create or modify overtime rules.